-Asia in general, has been described as a mobile-first market, with plenty of people having gained access to the Internet via devices like their mobile phones and their tablets.
+Asia, in general, has been described as a mobile-first market, with plenty of people have gained access to the Internet via devices like their mobile phones and their tablets.
 For some, it is their first time on the internet through these hand-held devices.
 While this region’s hand-held approach is proving to be quite the incentive for e-commerce, networking, and gaming establishments, it has to be remembered that the region leads the global digital infrastructure in mobile phone subscribers and the largest number of wireless internet connections.

 “If we win those (new expansion) markets do we double down on Southeast Asia, going into Vietnam, Myanmar, and other major markets in the region, or look to Japan, the UK, and other big countries?” – Aaron Tan, Carro’s CEO.

 The answer lies with Temasek’s and Google’s belief that a burgeoning young population (70% under the age of 40), easy access to the Internet, and increased availability of products online are proving to be the gateways for South East Asia’s Internet Economy to take off.